Template only — not medical advice. Always review with a licensed healthcare professional before distributing.

 Normal (Don't Worry)

-- Occasional shortness of breath after exercise is expected but manageable.
+- Mild shortness of breath after physical activity.

 Call Your Doctor If...

-- Shortness of breath that doesn't go away after using a rescue inhaler.
+- Difficulty breathing that doesn't improve with a rescue inhaler.

-- If you've used your rescue inhaler more than twice a week.
+- Frequent use of rescue inhaler more than twice a week.

 FAQ

-How do I know if my asthma is controlled?
+How do I know my asthma is well-controlled?